Kavaeric/p700/codex/Earth.md

 with another planet early in the planet's history.

-Earth is the homeworld of [Terrankind](Terrankind.html), as well as the capital and most populated planet of [The Terran Federation](Terran_Federation.html).
+Earth is the homeworld of [Terrankind](Terrankind.html), as well as the capital and most populated planet of the [Terran Federation](Terran_Federation.html).
 It is one of the three political capitals in [Juxta Sagittaria](Juxta_Sagittaria.html), after [Ko](Ko.html) and [Tal](Tal.html).

 ## Biosphere